bitcart/bitcart-docs/README.md

 ## Features <a id="features"></a>

-* Direct, peer-to-peer Bitcoin and altcoin payments
+* Direct, peer-to-peer cryptocurrency payments
 * No transaction fees \(other than those for the crypto networks\)
 * No processing fees
 * No middleman